-Understanding GOEIC Certification Requirements
+GOEIC Certification Requirements for Exporting to Egypt

-GOEIC certification requirements refer to the conformity assessment, product registration, documentation, testing, inspection, and approval procedures administered by Egypt’s General Organization for Export and Import Control (GOEIC) for certain imported products entering the Egyptian market.
+GOEIC certification requirements refer to the conformity assessment, product registration, documentation, testing, inspection, and approval procedures that may apply to certain products imported into Egypt.

-What is GOEIC Certification?
+What Is GOEIC Certification?

 - Product registration